X-rays help us see problems in your kidneys, bladder and urinary tract

 Tell your doctor if you are pregnant or suspect you may be pregnant.
 Your doctor may decide to postpone the exam or use an alternative exam, such as ultrasound, to reduce the possible risk of exposing your baby to radiation.

-This exam requires you to consume a contrast medium.
-If you have allergies or asthma, there is a slight risk of an allergic reaction to the contrast.
+If you have allergies or asthma, there is a slight risk of an allergic reaction to the contrast medium.
 Most reactions result in itchiness or hives.
-If you have asthma and have an allergic reaction to the contrast medium, you may experience an asthma attack.
+If you have asthma and have an allergic reaction, you may experience an asthma attack.
 In very rare instances, an allergic reaction may cause swelling in your throat or other areas of your body.
 Diabetes, heart disease, kidney problems or thyroid conditions also increase your risk of reaction to the contrast medium.
 Tell your technologist or doctor immediately if you experience any of these symptoms during or after your exam.
 Our staff and physicians are prepared should any type of emergency situation occur.